Farmville, Virginia: Water

 Farmville's water and sewer services are publicly owned and operated by the Town of Farmville work crew.
 The town's water treatment plant draws its water supplies from the Appomattox River.
-Water from the river is treated to kill any waterborne pathogens.
-After that process all sedimentation is removed through a series of filtration tanks.
-The water plant sells a portion of this removed sedimentation to be mixed with topsoil and then to be made ready for farm use.
+Water is treated to kill pathogens, and sedimentation is removed through a series of filtration tanks.
+The water plant sells a portion of this removed sedimentation to be mixed with topsoil for farm use.
 The excess sedimentation is recycled back into the Appomattox.
 The water plant can store 200,000 gallons of fresh water which can be transferred to Farmville's water towers when needed.
 Currently Farmville averages 1 million gallons of water usage per day, and its water plant is capable of producing up to 3 million gallons.
 The water is used by the majority of the town and the Prince Edward schools.

 The town of Farmville is located within the Piedmont Region and has many tributaries which filter into the Appomattox River.
-After the water reaches the Appomattox River it drains into the James River and then is distributed into the Chesapeake Bay.
-Within Farmville there are several different areas which are a concern due to high amounts of heterotrophic bacteria and Escherichia coli, classified as coliform bacteria they live within the intestines of warm blooded animals.
-The strain of E. coli which is of most concern is the 0157 H7 strain because it can produce dehydration, vomiting, diarrhea, and in extreme cases even death.
-There are a couple of drains which are located within Farmville and its neighboring counties which are of concern, including Gross Creek, which usually exceeds the standards of the Environmental Protection Agency (EPA).
+From there, water drains into the James River and then is distributed into the Chesapeake Bay.

+Within Farmville are several different areas of concern due to high amounts of heterotrophic bacteria and Escherichia coli, classified as coliform bacteria they live within the intestines of warm blooded animals.
+The strain of E. coli of most concern is the 0157 H7 strain, because it can produce dehydration, vomiting, diarrhea, and in extreme cases even death.
+A few drains in Farmville and its neighboring counties are of concern, including Gross Creek, which usually exceeds the standards of the Environmental Protection Agency (EPA).

 The wastewater plant covers a more extensive area which includes all residents of Farmville, Prince Edward schools, Hampden Sydney and north to the Cumberland County Court area.
 The plant treats approximately 1.7 million gallons a day and is capable of handling 2.4 million gallons.
 The wastewater undergoes an extensive treatment process based on parameters set by the Virginia Department of Environmental Quality before being released back into the Appomattox River downstream of Farmville.
 All residents of Farmville are required to use the public sewage line.
-The only exception is granted to residents who have been using a private septic system prior to being annexed to the town.
+The only exception is granted to residents using a private septic system prior to being annexed to the town.
 Both the water plant and the water treatment plant undergo a consumer confidence test every spring and have never received any violations.
 Contamination levels in the town's waterways are currently being checked bimonthly to monitor the water quality of creeks and streams leaving Farmville.
 Tests are conducted to see if the town's water pipes are leaching any pollutants into the environment and to detect any other sources of contamination.
-The information from test results is available at the Virginia DEQ website.
+Test results are available at the Virginia DEQ website.